Urban Analysis & Spatial Science

 Demarcating Urban Analysis and Spatial Science

 Like its predecessor, urban analysis is lost in space.
 The field continues to re-brand and segment itself, and while there is strength in numbers, there is weakness in diffusion (Franklin, 2023b).
-With few exceptions, RSUE is the domain of economists, EPB is the domain of geographers, and Urban Studies is the domain of sociologists (Getis, 2007).
+With few exceptions, RSUE is the domain of economists, EPB is the domain of geographers6, and Urban Studies is the domain of sociologists (Getis, 2007).
 We don’t even engage with Urban Affairs.
 What maintains through the division is the strength of spatial analytical approaches, and the scholars who know their topical domains well enough to extract meaning from the application of these methods.

 Toward that end, spatial analysis and urban analysis are not synonymous.
 Spatial analysis is a tool in the urban analytical toolkit.
 Urban analysis (and regional/spatial science), in my view, is the application of quantitative methods to the study of neighborhoods, cities, and regions; the goal of urban analysis is to understand (at least a piece of) how these places are shaped by histories, markets, social processes, and political economies that operate within and around them.